 The extra room is particularly helpful if you tend to get a little twitchy during gaming.
 If this is the case, having a long mouse mat that supports both your keyboard and mouse.
 It provides plenty of extra mousing area.
 Is that additional real estate worth the cost?
 Fortunately, in the realm of gaming mouse pads, you’re typically only seeing a range of 10-30 dollars.

-The texture density of a mouse mat will have a big impact on the glide and grip of the mouse surface.
-Both glide and grip are terms used to describe the amount of friction amouse encounters when moved across the mouse surface.
-A mouse surface that has less grip will allow faster, smoother movements.
-One with more grip will allow more control and precision movements.
+The texture density of a mouse mat has a significant impact on the glide and grip of the mouse surface.
+Both glide and grip are terms used to describe the amount of friction a mouse encounters when moved across the mouse surface.
+A mouse surface that has less grip allows faster, smoother movements.
+One with more grip allows more control and precision movements.
 Hard mouse pads typically have greater glide than soft ones.
-If you’re not sure what surface would be best for your play-style or desire the utility of both, we look at options in the article that feature dual surface systems.
+If you’re not sure what surface would be best for your play-style (or if you desire the utility of both), we look at options in the article that feature dual surface systems.

-- A smooth surface maximizes movement freedom.
-Think FPS games where you’re running around with an automatic or shotgun and want to be able to quickly react.
-Also, this is going to make switching from one target to the next that much quicker and you know what that means.
+A smooth surface maximizes movement freedom.
+Think FPS games where you’re running around with an automatic or shotgun and want to be able to react quickly.
+Also, this is going to make switching from one target to the next that much quicker.
+The result?
 An epic voice glorifying your multi-kill.

-- A textured surface that provides tactile feedback.
-Think more control here, this type of surface will better promote precise movements such as a sniper who needs to seamlessly track his opponents.
+A textured surface that provides tactile feedback.
+Think more control here.
+This type of surface promotes precise movements such as a sniper who needs to track his opponents seamlessly.
 The heavier the texturing applied to the top of the mouse surface, the more control you will receive.

-- Wrist support is going to be better for your wrist in the long term.
+- Wrist support is better for your wrist in the long term.
 It will protect one of your best assets as a gamer.

 - Having wrist support can also help reduce fatigue in extended gaming sessions.

-- No wrist support is going to allow a larger range of movement.
-If you’ve gamed without wrist support for years, it can definitely take some time getting used to.
+- No wrist support allows a broader range of movement.
+If you’ve gamed without wrist support for years, it can take some time getting used to.

 - If you are like us and feel that wrist support “gets in the way,” consider a thicker pad.
-A thick mouse pad will add extra stability plus a cushion to rest your wrist during those downtimes.
+A thick mouse pad adds extra stability plus a cushion to rest your wrist during those downtimes.
 Ergonomic-wise, it is the next best thing to a full wrist support module.

-- Hard surfaces, particularly aluminum, are going to be a more durable long-term and last a long time.
-An added benefit is that they are waterproof, a spill or two won’t hurt these guys, and they are easy to wash.
+Hard surfaces, particularly aluminum, are going to be more durable long-term.
+An added benefit is that they are waterproof, so a spill or two won’t hurt these guys, and they are easy to wash.
 Hard mouse pads generally work better with gaming mice with laser sensors.